MicrosoftDocs/sdk-api/sdk-api-src/content/mfobjects/nf-mfobjects-imf2dbuffer2-lock2dsize.md

 <ul>
 <li>If the buffer is already locked for read-only access, it cannot be locked for write access.</li>
 <li>If the buffer is already locked for write-only access, it cannot be locked for read access.</li>
-<li>If the buffer is already locked for read/write acess, it can be locked for read or write acess.</li>
+<li>If the buffer is already locked for read/write access, it can be locked for read or write access.</li>
 </ul>
 When possible, use a read-only or write-only lock, and avoid locking the buffer for read/write access.
 If the buffer represents a DirectX Graphics Infrastructure (DXGI) surface, a read/write lock can cause an extra copy between CPU memory and GPU memory.